ogunlao/ogunlao.github.io/_posts/2021-01-26-how-to-create-speech-dataset.md

 ## Conclusion

-This article explained in detail the various aspects of data collection that needs to be considered when creating a speech corpus, specifically for ASR. #
+This article explained in detail the various aspects of data collection that needs to be considered when creating a speech corpus, specifically for ASR.

-The article might require a re-read to digest every thing we have talked about.
-You can always have a reread at a later time.
-Also, feel free to initiate discussion in the comment section